 Flip Your Trip

-In the Fall of 2021, SDOT will be sharing “Flip Your Trip West Seattle”, a campaign to encourage residents to replace car trips to/from West Seattle with biking, scooting, transit, and staying local.
+SDOT’s “Flip Your Trip West Seattle” campaign is live!
+West Seattle residents that replace car trips to/from West Seattle with biking, scooting, transit, and staying local can earn points by downloading the Transit Go Rewards App.
 This campaign will provide education, events, trip planning support, and incentives.

-A new Transit Go Rewards app will encourage participants to earn rewards points by taking qualifying trips on transit or micromobility, which they can use toward future free trips.
-Keep an eye out for more information and opportunities to promote this program to commuters soon!
+The new Transit Go Rewards app encourages participants to earn rewards points by taking qualifying trips on transit or micromobility, which they can use toward future free trips.
 Questions? reach out to Sarah Spicer.

 SDOT has a growing hub of information on different ways to travel to, from, and throughout the West Seattle peninsula.